 The Music Department at LRGS has a large range of instrumental resources and an extensive music library.
-The music building provides dedicated instrumental storage and rehearsal spaces which boys are able to book when required.
+The music building provides dedicated instrumental storage and rehearsal spaces which students are able to book for independent practice and rehearsals.
 Department ICT facilities and specialist computer programmes enable all students to produce high quality work.

 The curriculum music lessons include a high proportion of practical activities and aim to widen the students' personal experiences of music, as well as giving them the skills that they require to be able to access musical activities at any stage of their lives.